Sample Answers to a Personal injury complaint

 (h) Defendant's information report.
 The defendant shall file with the answer an information report substantially in the form included with the summons if (1) the plaintiff has failed to file an information report required by Rule 2-111(a), (2) the defendant disagrees with anything contained in an information report filed by the plaintiff, (3) the defendant disagrees with a differentiated case management track previously selected by the court, or (4) the defendant has filed or expects to file a counterclaim, cross-claim, or third-party claim.
 If the defendant fails to file a required information report with the answer, the court may proceed without the defendant's information to assign the action to any track within the court's differentiated case management system or may continue the action on any track previously assigned.

-As we discuss in anatomy of a Maryland personal injury case, defense lawyers in auto accident cases can file a general denial under subsection (d), which relieves the defendant's lawyers of the obligation of admitting or denying specific allegations in the Complaint.
-Our lawyers get around this problem by simply including the allegations in our Complaint in our Request for Admissions.
+Defense counsel in motor tort claims can file a general denial under subsection (d), which relieves the defendant's lawyers of the obligation of admitting or denying specific allegations in the Complaint.
+Ws get around this problem by simply including the allegations in our Complaint in our Request for Admissions.